newjersey/dol-mcnj-main/etpl_table_seed_guide.md

 ## Standardize Combined Data

 7. In `backend/data`, run the following script.
-This will create the new `standardized_etpl.csv` and put it in the same folder.
+   _Context_: This will create the new `standardized_etpl.csv` and put it in the same folder.

 ```shell script
 ./run-standardization.sh